AnyLog-co/documentation/training/Fast Deployment.md

 docker attach --detach-keys=ctrl-d anylog-query

-Test the network by issuing the command: **test network** on the AnyLog CLI
+Test the network by issuing the command: **test network** on the AnyLog CLI (Two nodes - a Master and a Query node are identified).

 #### Detach